Best Practices and Leading Practices in Information Technology Management

 - In an annual report, to be included in the budget submission, describe progress in using IT to improve the efficiency and effectiveness of agency operations and, as appropriate, deliver services to the public.

-- Benchmark IT management processes against appropriate processes and/or organizations from the public and private sectors in terms of costs, speed, productivity, and quality of outputs and outcomes.
+- Benchmark IT management processes against appropriate public and private sector organizations and/or processes in terms of costs, speed, productivity, and quality of outputs and outcomes.

 Agencies should complete steps in five stages: